YusiEchoHua/YusiEchoHua.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I'm Wang Luning from Hebei Province, China.
-I'm currently an undergraduate student at the Department of Electronics Engineering, Tsinghua University.
+I'm currently a senior student at the Department of Electronic Engineering, Tsinghua University.

 Research
 ------